PrestaShop/prestashop.github.io/news/_posts/2015-11-04-more-focused-patch-versions.md

  - 1.6
 ---

-With the adoption of [SemVer](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/)-like versioning, we know that patch version will only feature non-breaking changes, making it far safer to update to PrestaShop than ever before... and thus safer for us to release patch version more regularly.
+With the adoption of [SemVer](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/)-like versioning, we know that a patch version will only feature non-breaking changes, making it far safer to update to PrestaShop than ever before... and thus safer for us to release patch version more regularly.

+As a reminder, this is how [SemVer](http://semver.org/) works:

+> Given a version number MAJOR.MINOR.PATCH, increment the:
+>
+> - MAJOR version when you make incompatible API changes,
+> - MINOR version when you add functionality in a backwards-compatible manner, and
+> - PATCH version when you make backwards-compatible bug fixes.
+>
+> Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 We plan on adopting a new release process in order to give merchants and developers more predictable releases, with a higher level of transparency.